 102 North End Avenue

 New York, NY 10282

 At this year’s event, the New York Academy of Sciences will Celebrate the Extraordinary!
-In the 21st century, the impact of STEM has grown far beyond the lab.
-In fields ranging from fashion to finance, STEM literacy is becoming a critical component for success.
-Science and technology have become driving forces for change, helping to create a more sustainable planet and solving society’s grandest challenges.
+In the 21st century, the world is facing unique challenges, and we need extraordinary scientists to rise to the occasion.
+Science and technology have become driving forces for change that are helping to create a more sustainable planet and improve the quality of life for its inhabitants.

 The Academy understands the importance of investing in STEM education to create a better world today and inspire the innovators of tomorrow.
+With your support, the Academy and its partners are identifying and fostering STEM talent through every step of their career and building the STEM workforce that will tackle society's grandest challenges.
 We hope you will join us to celebrate the depth and breadth of the impact STEM can have on New York’s economy and society at large.

 We are thrilled to welcome Amina J. Mohammed, Deputy Secretary-General of the United Nations, as our guest speaker this year.

 Single tickets can be purchased here.
 For multiple tickets and table sponsorships, contact our Gala team:

 Click here to see sponsorship pricing and benefits.